Home > Outdoor > Hiking

 What features should I look for in hiking pants?

-The features we look for in a good pair of hiking pants are pockets that are ample in size, with bonus points for additional pockets with zippers to keep your items secure.
+The features we look for in a good pair of hiking pants are ample pockets, with bonus points for additional pockets with zippers to keep your items secure.
 Being able to cuff or cinch your pants is also a great addition, especially for those who are on the shorter side.
-Weather protection, whether UPF to guard against the sun or DWR finish to repel water make for a more versatile pant.
+Weather protection, whether UPF to guard against the sun or DWR finish to repel water, makes for a more versatile pant.

 Subscribe Now